Howell Melon Festival

 The Howell Melon Festival is a food festival held in mid-August which showcases the Howell melon, a cantaloupe hybrid claimed to be found only in the area surrounding Howell, Michigan.
 The first Howell Melon Festival was held in 1961.
 About 50,000 people attend the three day festival each year.

 In years past, the highlight of the festival was a beauty contest to elect the Howell Melon Queen.
-The very first Melon Queen, a beautiful nurse, won a trip to Washington, D.C. where she met with President Dwight D. Eisenhower at the White House.
+The very first Melon Queen, a nurse, won a trip to Washington, D.C. where she met with President Dwight D. Eisenhower at the White House.
 The news wires picked up the story of the beauty queen and the Howell melons, earning front-page stories in the Chicago Tribune and the Los Angeles Times, and "that's how the Howell melon got famous", according to Dr. Louis May, organizer of the first festival.